LisbonLisboaPortugal.com

 Where is the Estação do Oriente?

-Related articles: Travel from the airport to the city centreExpo 98
+Related articles: Travel from the airport to the city centre

-Express train services from the Estação do Oriente
+Express train services from Oriente Station

-Intercity train travel in Portugal is of a very high standard and surprisingly inexpensive, although the number of cities that are served by regular departures is very limited.
+Express intercity train travel in Portugal is of a very high standard and surprisingly inexpensive, although the number of cities that are served by regular departures is very limited.

 The Estação do Oriente is the main intercity train station of Lisbon, and all express services depart or pass through here.
 This includes the Alfa Pendular high-speed intercity train services to the north of Portugal (Coimbra, Aveiro, Porto and Braga) or to the south (Faro, Tunes).

-Intercidades (inter-city) trains are slightly slower and include the northern and southern routes, along with services to the east (Evora, Beja).
-Slow regional services connect Lisbon to Tomar, Castelo Branco, Santarem and Caldas da Rainha.
+Intercidades (intercity) trains are slightly slower and include the northern and southern routes, along with services to the east (Evora, Beja).
+Slow, regional services connect Lisbon to Tomar, Castelo Branco, Santarem and Caldas da Rainha.

-Urban train services from the Estação do Oriente
+Express train services from Oriente Station

-The Oriente to Sintra train service takes 47 minutes, with a single costing €2.25 and there are up to three departures per hour.
+The Oriente to Sintra line is the ideal route to Sintra if you are coming from the airport or from another connecting train service.
+The train to Sintra takes 47 minutes, with a single costing €2.30, and there are up to three departures per hour.
 The latest timetable can be seen on the CP website:

 www.cp.pt/StaticFiles/timetables/lisbon-urban-trains.pdf

-Related articles: Lisbon to Sintra - Lisbon airport to Sintra - Rossio station
+Related articles:Lisbon to Sintra - Lisbon to Cascais

 The bus station at Estação do Oriente